sunithasundar/Application-Test/README.md

 \view show the Product view page

-\app\service\root\root.service.ts has get, post and handlemessage(toast)

-\app\service\product\product.service.ts has the api calls to Laravel
+\app\service\product\product.service.ts has the api calls to Laravel and handlemessage(toast)

 \app\service\alert\alert.service.ts showToast defined making use of sweetalert2 to display all alerts

 \app\product-view\product-view.component.ts product-view component has the ngx-datatable, search, new Product, delete Product for multiple selected rows.
 Each row has delete and edit operation.

-Onclick of +New in Parent(product-view.component), Child(product-create.component) is getting called with passing parentData(for Edit).
+Onclick of New in Parent(product-view.component), Child(product-create.component) is getting called with passing parentData(for Edit).
 Modal popup getting called from Parent component to child Component.
 In Child(product-create.component) once user provides data for the form.
 The form data is passed with a flag set to differenciate edit and add operation.
 Both Parent-Child and Child-Parent communication have been described.

+\src\app\constants.ts
+contains constants, have defined the page title

-used jasmine for test case in Angular screenshot attached
+used jasmine for unit testing in Angular screenshot attached

-ng test - command to check test case in angular
+ng test - command to check unit testing in angular

 In Parent(product-view.component) used @viewChild for modal popup

-Pagination added with each page having 10 records.
+Pagination added with each page having 5 records.

 On click of column header sorting is handled.